 Mt.
 Vinson towers to an altitude of 16,064 ft, making it the tallest peak on the continent of Antarctica and one of the world's iconic Seven Summits.
 Located in the Sentinal Range of the Ellsworth Mountains, it is not a technically difficult climb, but extreme conditions, dry air, and unforgiving weather make it a worthy challenge.

-We will undertake the climb in December and January, the summer months of the southern hemisphere.
+We will undertake the climb in November/December, the late spring and early summer months of the southern hemisphere.
 During our climb, we can expect 22 hours of sunlight and temperature that range from 20 degrees Fahrenheit all the way to -40 degrees Fahrenheit.
 When the wind is mild and the sun is out, the climate can be comfortable, but when the weather changes the conditions become extremely harsh.

 Logistics are the biggest challenge to any expedition in Antarctica, and we work with a trusted partner to make sure everything goes as smoothly as possible.
 While an ideal trip would last 12 days total, you should build in additional days in case we have to delay our summit push due to unpredictable weather conditions.
 On average, the climb takes 2 weeks.
 A day-by-day outline is included below.
 We will begin and end in Punta Arenas, a small town in Chilean Patagonia.